 The Best Things to Do in Corfu

-If you’re into the Italy-in-Greece vibe, this impressive house not far from the Old Town will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time - plus it has every amenity you could possibly wish for.
-A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed
+If you’re into the Italy-in-Greece vibe, our home Spa Heracles, not far from the Old Town, will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time (plus it has every amenity you could possibly wish for).
+A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed.

-After all that culture, head back to this family-friendly villa.
+After all that culture, head back to the family-friendly villa Beach Daze.
 The sleek modern theme and decorations make it an incredibly relaxing place to stay.
 A games room, shaded terrace and pool make it an ideal spot to unwind with your family and finally get that lie in you’ve been dreaming of for months.